MiPlayer123/Self_Assistant/docs/delivery/PBI-001/prd.md

 ## Overview

-Transform the current application UI to match Wagoo's vision with a modern, dark translucent theme inspired by Interview Coders.
+Transform the current application UI to match Wagoo's vision with a modern, dark translucent theme inspired by professional design principles.
 This includes comprehensive styling updates, window positioning improvements, and a unified CSS architecture.

 ## Problem Statement